Licensing new drivers and renewing an existing licence

 Please note that Adur & Worthing Councils are required by law to protect the public funds they administer.
 It may share information provided to it with other bodies responsible for auditing or administering public funds, in order to prevent and detect fraud.

 Changes to the Local Government (Miscellaneous) Act 1976 made by the Deregulation Act 2015 means that all driver licences will now be issued for three years in line with the regulations.
-If a driver's licence should be surrendered during the three years the Councils will refund the fee for all complete years unused.
+If a driver's licence should be surrendered during the three years the councils will refund the fee for all complete years unused.

 Back to top